 You can contact me on the main academy number or via email: lynn.younger@catcote.co.uk

-As the Health Care Assistant, my role is to provide both routine and emergency healthcare to our students, directed from the healthcare/action plans within the Academy.
+As the Health Provision Co-Ordinator, my role is to provide both routine and emergency healthcare to our students, directed from the healthcare/action plans within the Academy.
 As part of my role I liaise with home, school and other professionals regarding the healthcare needs of the students.
 I also attend multi-agency meetings as required to maintain effective communication with colleagues, student’s relatives and other health professionals.
 This all helps to promote students’ health and well-being.

 You can contact me on the main academy number or via email: chelsea.jeffery@catcote.co.uk